yegor256/blog/_drafts/_lazy.md

   * **You have no time**.
-    You have to solve the problem now and you have no time to wait for the resolution of those complaints you report.
+    You have to solve the problem now and you have no time to wait for the resolution of those complaints you reported.
     What can I say?
     Blame the management and require more time.
 Much more time.
     But never blame yourself.

-Software development is a perfect territory for [cutting corners]({% pst 2015/jan/2015-01-15-how-to-cut-corners %}), being lazy and remain calm, because our work is rather descreet and can be very incremental.
-Very rarely it wouldn't be possible to blame the project and put the ticket on pause until all those complaints are addressed.
+Software development is perfect territory for
+[cutting corners]({% pst 2015/jan/2015-01-15-how-to-cut-corners %}),
+being lazy and remaining calm, because our work is often descrete and can be very incremental.
+Very occasionally it might not be possible to blame the project and put the ticket on pause until all your complaints are addressed.
-I can't imagine such situations.
+I can't imagine such a situation though.
 If you can, please let me know.